anyscale/madewithml.github.io/docs/courses/mlops/product.md

     - Reduce week-to-week tickets based on search errors by 20%.

 !!! warning "Objectives vs. constraints"
     Objectives and [constraints](#constraints) are often incorrectly used interchangeably but they're very different.
 Objectives are things that we want to **achieve** that are under our control.
-Usually, they start with the phrase "We want <objective>" whereas constraints are **limitations** that we need to abide by and sound like "We can't do X because <constraint>".
+Usually, they start with the phrase "We want &lt;objective&gt;" whereas constraints are **limitations** that we need to abide by and sound like "We can't do X because &lt;constraint&gt;".
 Another way to think about constraints is that it's something we wouldn't impose on ourselves if we didn't have to.

 ### Solutions